Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Céline AVERSENG

-Abstract: This innovative training module, designed for Master’s students in management sciences (though it can be used more broadly), aims to help students master the applications of Generative Artificial Intelligence (GAI) in research and project development.
-Using a variety of formats such as PDFs and AI-generated videos, students will learn to construct effective prompts, leverage AI for idea generation, literature review, and writing improvement, as well as for thematic, predictive, and data analysis.
+Abstract: This innovative training module, designed for Master’s students in management sciences (but suitable for a wider audience), aims to help students master the applications of Generative Artificial Intelligence (GAI) in research and project development.
+Using a variety of formats, such as PDFs and AI-generated videos, students will learn to craft effective prompts and leverage AI for idea generation, literature reviews, and writing improvement, as well as for thematic, predictive, and data analysis.
 The course places particular emphasis on the importance of transparency, ethics, and constructive criticism in the use of AI, preparing students to integrate these tools responsibly and effectively into their future research and projects.

 Project Leader: Céline AVERSENG

-Abstract: This project aims to leverage artificial intelligence (AI) to create assessments in Moodle.
-We will explore the automatic generation of questions using tools such as Wooflash, Wooclap, ChatGPT, and Copilot, focusing on true/false, multiple-choice, short-answer, and cloze questions.
+Abstract: This project aims to use artificial intelligence (AI) to create assessments in Moodle.
+We will explore the automatic generation of questions using tools such as Wooflash, Wooclap, ChatGPT, and Copilot, focusing on true/false, multiple-choice, multiple-response, and cloze questions.
 These assessments will be used in cost and financial accounting courses.
-We also aim to share our methods in the form of methodological guides and offer training to colleagues at the University of Montpellier.
+We also aim to share our methods in the form of methodological guides and to offer training to colleagues at the University of Montpellier.

 CGPT MOOC Session 10: